vlayer-xyz/vlayer/book/src/getting-started/dev-and-production.md

-# Environments: Devnet & Testnet
+# Devnet, Testnet & Mainnet

 The vlayer network consists of several types of nodes: provers, indexers, notaries, and proxies.
 These nodes are essential for executing vlayer smart contract features, including Time Travel, Teleport, and proofs for Email and Web.

-Currently, two environments are supported:
+Currently, vlayer supports the following environments:
 - **testnet**: public environment supporting multiple L1 and L2 testnets.
 - **devnet**: local environment that runs with Docker Compose, providing all necessary services for development.

-The production network release is scheduled for Q1 2025.
+- **mainnet**: main public network supporting Ethereum Mainnet, Base, Optimism, and Arbitrum.

 ## Testnet